 FirstNet News Feed

-North Dakota’s first responders got a major boost in their wireless communications with the addition of four new, purpose-built cell sites.
-The sites – two located in Slope County and one each in...
+Stonington’s first responders got a major boost in their wireless communications with the addition of a new, purpose-built cell site.
+The site – located in Stonington – is part of the FirstNet...

 AZPSBN Monthly Working Group Meetings

 November 2018 - CANCELLED